 The following short video is a brief primer to defining strategic intent and goal setting.

 UNDP SDG Impact practice standards

 For example, let’s issues in Jordan or Mexico.
 Both countries have seen a significant influx of refugees.
 If we look at the ground level, different organizations typically play different roles concerning SDG alignment.
 To manage refugees, the role of the social enterprise in Jordan would be different from international development agencies or NGOs.
-While NGOs may be suitable for hunger as a short term relief, a social business may focus on job creation, economic development, health, and gender inequality.If you are an impact investor and not sure how to align with SDG, we highly recommend that you contact your nearest GSG NAB - National Advisory Board for further advice.
+While NGOs may be suitable for hunger as short-term relief, a social business may focus on job creation, economic development, health, and gender inequality.If you are an impact investor and unsure how to align with SDG, we highly recommend that you contact your nearest GSG NAB - National Advisory Board for further advice.

-SDG Impact practice standards for private equity are largely divided in three sections
+SDG Impact practice standards for private equity are largely divided into three sections

-- Standards for impact measurement and management: This section is providing actionable guidance on what proper impact measurement and management practices look like throughout the investment life cycle.
-There are eight elements of a good IMM practice, as explained below
+- Standards for impact measurement and management: This section provides actionable guidance on what proper impact measurement and management practices look like throughout the investment life cycle.
+There are eight elements of a good IMM practice, as explained below.

 - Standards for transparency and accountability: This section provides benchmarking in communication with external stakeholders to ensure transparency.
 Assurance with independent certification will be encouraged.